rauc/rauc/docs/using.rst

 Creating Bundles
 ----------------

-To create an update bundle on your build host, RAUC provides the `bundle`
+To create an update bundle on your build host, RAUC provides the ``bundle``
-command:
+sub-command:

 .. code-block:: sh

   rauc bundle --cert=<certfile> --key=<keyfile> <input-dir> <output-file>

-Where `<input-dir>` must be a directory containing all images and scripts the bundle should include, as well as a manifest file that describes the content of the bundle in a way the RAUC updater on the target can handle it and knows which image to install to which slot, which scripts to execute etc.
+Where ``<input-dir>`` must be a directory containing all images and scripts the bundle should include, as well as a manifest file ``manifest.raucm`` that describes the content of the bundle in a way the RAUC updater on the target can handle it and knows which image to install to which slot, which scripts to execute etc.
+``<output-file>`` must be the path of the bundle file to create.
+Note that RAUC bundle must always have a ``.raucb`` file name suffix in order to make RAUC treat them as bundles.

 Resigning Bundles
 -----------------